vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 (essentially application level [green threads](https://en.wikipedia.org/wiki/Green_threads)).
 Because tasks are as good as separate threads from the point of view of the borrow-checker, shared access is not permitted without synchronization.
-There are two ways to work around this.
+There are two ways to do that.

 ### Task event loop